You’ve found someone who’d make a great employee for your business, but you suspect the job candidate wants too much money.

 Highly talented candidates often have multiple companies vying for their attention.
 They can afford to be choosy about where they work.
 Spotlighting your culture can help you get noticed and beat out the competition when hiring candidates of this caliber.

 4. Tout your management team’s experience

-Hard-working, highly competitive candidates aren’t just looking for a job – they’re looking for opportunities to increase their skills and advance their careers for the long term.
+Hard-working, highly competitive candidates aren’t always just looking for a job.
+Often they’re looking for opportunities to increase their skills and advance their careers for the long term.

 By touting your management team’s experience, you’re telling potential candidates that they will have the opportunity to learn from people who are well respected in their fields.
-Particularly in technical fields, you may be able to entice a young engineer with the promise of being supervised by a senior engineer who already has their P.E. license, which in turn may help that person qualify for their own license sooner.
+This is especially true in highly technical fields.
+Thus, you may be able to entice a young engineer with the promise of being supervised by a senior engineer who already has their P.E. license, which in turn may help that person qualify for their own license sooner.

 In yet another example, some IT professionals deliberately seek the chance to work for a startup guru.
 They want to be mentored by an industry leader so they can learn at the feet of a master before going out on their own to start their own company.

-You may be able to attract candidates with the promise of working with a well-known expert, or working on a special, high-profile project.
+The promise of working with a well-known expert or working on a special, high-profile project can be a real lure.
 After all, it’s a tried-and-true career formula to work for a successful senior professional in order to burnish your own qualifications and credentials.

 5. Highlight long-term career opportunities

 In most cases, top-performing professionals are always striving to develop their careers.
 They don’t want to be stuck in the same job forever.
-That means selecting a company with potential advancement and promotion opportunities is a must.
+That means they’re more inclined to select a company with potential advancement and promotion opportunities is a must.